A Free Step-by-Step Guide To Creating an eCommerce Marketing Strategy To PROFITABLY Grow ANY Online Stores’ Traffic and Sales On A TIGHT BUDGET

 What’s the point of spending time, money. creative energy and manpower on generating store visits if you don’t convert as many of them as possible into checkouts at the most profitable levels?

 Let me repeat this because it is so fundamentally important…

 If your traffic and SEO initiatives are successful, they will not produce business.
 They will merely bring you store visitors, which still have to be converted.
 Facilitating this conversion requires a different process and skill.

 Always aim your opening plays at people you know… DON’T sell to strangers.

 Your opening game plays should always be aimed at Your Acquaintances (warm traffic).
 These are people who you’ve introduced yourself to and they’ve shown interest in return.

 - Leads that opted-in to your email list (that you’ve uploaded to a traffic platform).

 - People who have visited your website (and you pixeled them!).

-- Generate Leads
+- Generate new subscribers.

 A customer is someone who’ve bought from you once.
 They’ve already committed to starting a relationship with you.